Guraspinho/LavaPi-Technical-Assesment/README.md

 2. **Bonus Feature**:
    - **Book Search**:
-     - Users can search for books using criterias (title, author).
+     - Users can search for books using criteria (title, author).
      - This feature enhances the user experience by allowing easy access to book information.

 ### Compliance